 Do you need an ultra fast way to create a large number of files in Linux?
 Perhaps, you are doing some load testing for an application and you need to create 1000 or even 1,000,000 files in the matter of seconds.
 Well, here is how to do it!
 There are two parts to creating these … Read more

-How to add a Windows/Linux network printer in Ubuntu 9.10
+How to Add a Windows Network Printer in Ubuntu

 This article will show you how to add a network printer on a Ubuntu 9.10 system.
 Let’s go ahead and get started… Navigate to System –> Administration –> Printing Then choose Server –> New –> Printer from the Printer configuration window The New Printer wizard will be displayed.
 Here you can add either local or … Read more

-How to Kill All Processes in Linux with a Single Command
+Kill All Running Processes in Linux with a Single Command

 Linux is a highly efficient and flexible operating system, but there are times when processes can misbehave, slow down the system, or consume excessive resources.
 In such cases, it may be necessary to terminate one, multiple, or even all processes.
 This guide provides a detailed explanation of how to kill all processes in Linux using … Read more